Pdzly/plane-bot-boilerplate/README.md

-# A simple Discord Bot for Plane
+# A simple Discord Bot for Tracking Planes Development Process and help for quick access to the Guides

 To run it just rename .env.example to .env and fill out the fields.